Comparisons12 min read

 Integrations

-Kinsta integrates with Cloudflare Enterprise (included in all plans), has a REST API for managing sites programmatically, and connects cleanly with DevKinsta for local development.
-SiteGround works with Cloudflare too (though the basic tier), supports WooCommerce out of the box, has a Collaboration tools feature for teams, and plays nicely with popular page builders like Elementor and Divi without anything breaking.
+Kinsta integrates with Cloudflare Enterprise (included everywhere), has a REST API for managing sites programmatically, and connects cleanly with DevKinsta for local development.
+SiteGround also works with Cloudflare (basic tier though), supports WooCommerce without issues, has Collaboration tools for team workflows, and plays nicely with page builders like Elementor and Divi.

-Winner: Kinsta for developer integrations, SiteGround for broader tool compatibility.
+Winner: Kinsta for developer-focused integrations, SiteGround for broader compatibility.

 Pricing & Value

-This one is completely context-dependent.
-At $35/month minimum, Kinsta is a significant commitment.
-But there's no renewal markup, no bait-and-switch, no "gotcha" moment 13 months in.
-SiteGround's promo pricing is genuinely attractive, but once renewal hits — especially on shared plans — the value calculation shifts.
-Here's an interesting comparison: SiteGround's GoGeek at ~$45/month on renewal actually sits in the same ballpark as Kinsta's Starter plan, but includes email hosting and 30-day backups.
+This is completely situation-dependent.
+At $35/month minimum, Kinsta is a real commitment.
+But there's zero renewal markup, no surprises, no "gotcha" moment 13 months later.
+SiteGround's promotional pricing is genuinely attractive, but once renewal hits — especially on shared plans — the value equation shifts noticeably.
+And here's something interesting: SiteGround's GoGeek at ~$45/month renewal actually lands in the same ballpark as Kinsta's Starter plan, and it includes email hosting plus 30-day backups.

-Winner: SiteGround for budget-conscious users, Kinsta for cost-predictability at scale.
+Winner: SiteGround for budget-focused users, Kinsta for cost predictability at scale.

 Customer Support

-Both offer 24/7 live chat and I've tested both — probably more aggressively than is normal or healthy.
-Kinsta's support team is notably technical.
-When I've submitted tickets about nginx config or server-side caching behavior, I've gotten real answers from people who clearly understand WordPress at an infrastructure level, not just "have you tried clearing your cache?"
-SiteGround's support is friendly and fast, and they're one of the very few hosts still offering phone support in 2026, which is worth something.
-For less technical issues, SiteGround is great.
-For deep-dive server stuff, Kinsta edges ahead pretty clearly.
+Both offer 24/7 live chat and I've tested both — probably more aggressively than is healthy.
+Kinsta's support is notably technical.
+When I've submitted questions about nginx config or caching behavior, I've gotten actual substantive answers from people who clearly understand WordPress infrastructure, not just generic "have you cleared your cache?" responses.
+SiteGround's support is friendly and fast, and they're one of the few hosts still offering phone support in 2026, which matters.
+For straightforward questions, SiteGround is excellent.
+For deep server-level issues, Kinsta edges ahead pretty clearly.

-Winner: Kinsta (technical depth), SiteGround (accessibility + phone option)
+Winner: Kinsta (technical expertise), SiteGround (accessibility + phone support)

 Mobile App

-Kinsta has a dedicated mobile app on both iOS and Android that lets you manage sites, check analytics, clear caches, and restart PHP — genuinely useful when you're away from your desk and something goes sideways.
-SiteGround doesn't have a dedicated hosting management app.
-You can access Site Tools via a mobile browser and it's reasonably responsive, but it's just not the same experience.
+Kinsta has a dedicated mobile app on iOS and Android that lets you manage sites, check analytics, clear caches, and restart PHP whenever you need to.
+It's actually useful when you're away from your desk and something breaks.
+SiteGround doesn't have a dedicated app.
+You can access Site Tools via mobile browser and it's responsive enough, but it's just not the same experience.

 Security & Compliance

-Kinsta includes DDoS detection, hardware firewalls, IP geolocation blocking, free SSL, malware scanning, and two-factor authentication.
-Uptime monitoring runs every two minutes.
-SiteGround brings its own Security Optimizer plugin, a WAF (Web Application Firewall), an AI-based anti-bot system, free SSL, and automatic WordPress updates for security patches.
-Honestly, I think SiteGround's Security Optimizer plugin is underrated — it handles more than most people realize for a free bundled tool.
-Both platforms take security seriously and neither has had major platform-wide incidents recently.
+Kinsta bundles DDoS detection, hardware firewalls, IP geolocation blocking, free SSL, malware scanning, and two-factor authentication.
+Monitoring runs every two minutes.
+SiteGround brings the Security Optimizer plugin, a WAF (Web Application Firewall), an AI-powered anti-bot system, free SSL, and automatic WordPress updates for patches.
+SiteGround's Security Optimizer plugin is honestly underrated — it does more than most people realize for a bundled free tool.
+Both take security seriously and neither has had major platform-wide breaches recently.

-Winner: Tie — both are genuinely solid here.
+Winner: Tie — both are genuinely solid on this front.

 Pros and Cons Summary